 1. A lack of visual security

 Let’s start with the basics.
-If an ID card has a simple design and no added security, it’s effortless to clone.
-In other words, if you’ve no way of telling the difference between your cards, you may want to consider adding something like a visible or UV watermark.
+If an ID card has a simple design and no visual security, it’s effortless to clone.
+In other words, if you’ve no way of telling the difference between your cards and a cloned attempt, you may want to consider adding something like a visible or UV watermark.

 2. Outdated designs